USDA-ARS-NWRC/smrf/docs/configuration.rst

    Height of vegetation

 veg_k
-   Vegetation extenction coefficient, see Link and Marks 1999
+   Vegetation extension coefficient, see Link and Marks 1999

 veg_tau
    Vegetation transmissivity, see Link and Marks 1999